Fade it Like a Pro - How to Hit a Fade (It's Simple)

 • Repeat for a few shots until you get the feel, then apply the feel to regular range shots.

-How to Hit a Fade - Key Takeaways:
+How to Hit a Fade In Golf - Key Takeaways:

-• A fade happens when your clubface angle is slightly open to your swing path at impact.
+• A fade in golf happens when your clubface angle is slightly open to your swing path at impact.

 • To learn how hit a fade, we recommend making changes to your setup before making further changes to your golf swing.